Do you want Christmas peace this year? Considering this past year, I think we all do.

 I wanted to be done by the first day of December so I could begin my own “peaceful” journey for the next couple of weeks.
 I’m close, really, really close.

 Christ could have been born in the hustle and bustle of today.
 The journey could have been by car on a crowded highway to a busy pediatric “manager”.

 But that wasn’t God’s timing.
 And God’s timing is always spot-on.

-However, just because the journey was “quiet” as meaning the absence of audible sound, it wasn’t stressless.
-The journey to Bethlehem was fraught with danger.
-Hilly and rocky terrain.
-Bandits to watch out for.
-Wild animals looking for prey.
+However, just because the journey was “quiet”, meaning the absence of audible sound, it was diffucult.
+The trip to Bethlehem was dangerous.
+They traversed hilly and rocky terrain.
+There were bandits and wild aminals looking for prey.

 But it WAS quiet.
 It was still